ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR_V3.py

+The car license plates and successes or failures through the different filters appear on the screen.

+The LicenseResults.txt file lists the car license plates with their corresponding recognized ones.

 An Excel spreadsheet, ComparisonWithDOUBANGOAndHuggingFace.xls, is attached with the results and a comparison to other systems.

 It comes pre-configured to test with images from the Test folder.
 By changing line 18 of the program, you can test with any image folder.